defork/defork/README.md

 ### To do:

-- Create GitHub App.
+- Utilize retry after header so as to not make unneeded requests
-- Get all auth set up.
+- Get auth set up.
-- Continue getting the rest of the logic built out for repo creation and imports!
+- Build out FE for users.

 ### Current flow: